EmeraldVoid/Goemon-Hardcore-Randomizer/README.md

 - **`start_flute: True`** – Start with Yae recruited and Yae’s flute in your possession, updating the maze logic accordingly.
 This is recommended to reduce excessive backtracking, as the flute is not guaranteed to be obtainable otherwise. *(Note: Castles will no longer be warp locations; you can only warp to Goemon’s house, teahouses, and inns.)*
 - **`flute_anywhere: True`** – Allows the flute to be used in any room, including castles and shops.
 If `start_flute` is enabled, this slightly improves seed generation times; if `start_flute` is disabled, it greatly increases generation times.
 It is recommended to enable both `start_flute` and `flute_anywhere` together.
 - **No Fortune Dolls** – You cannot collect any fortune dolls during your run (unless unavoidable).
-- **`sasuke_mode: True`** – Start as Sasuke and Yae instead of Goemon and Ebisumaru, with maze logic updated accordingly.
-Cutscenes remain unchanged, but Ebisumaru can be recruited by viewing Yae’s cutscene, and Goemon by viewing Sasuke’s. *(Enabled by default to give Sasuke some time in the spotlight.)*
+- **`sasuke_mode: True`** – Enabled by default in the **Sasuke Edition**, this setting starts you as **Sasuke** and **Yae** instead of Goemon and Ebisumaru, with maze logic updated accordingly.
+Cutscenes remain unchanged, but Ebisumaru can be recruited by viewing Yae’s cutscene, and Goemon by viewing Sasuke’s. *(If playing the Goemon Edition, this should be disabled.)*

 ## Good Luck!
 Try out some of the **Hardcore Seeds** and test your skills.
 Be sure to check for updates and share your experiences!